-Conditions When cisco CDA connects to the Active Directory DC, it retrieves login history from the DC.
+Conditions When CDA connects to the Active Directory DC, it retrieves login history from the DC.
 While history is being retrieved, the DC status might show as down.
 This may last for several minutes, depending on history size and system load.

 Workaround The issue is transient and the DC status is updated as soon as history retrieval is complete.
 Click the refresh icon to update the display.
 Hence, the workaround provided here is not mandatory.